sjain226/shape-viewer/README.md

 # Shape Viewer Application

 This project is a **Shape Viewer Application** built with React and designed to be run and developed in **Visual Studio Code (VSCode)**.
-The application allows users to load, view, create, edit, and save shapes while supporting drag-and-drop functionality for manipulating shapes within a viewport for enhanced interactivity.
+The application allows users to load, view, add, undo, and save shapes while supporting drag-and-drop functionality for manipulating shapes within a viewport for enhanced interactivity.

 ## Table of Contents
 1. [Features](#features)